 There are several ways to reduce the effects of bruising and swelling.
-Dr. Mosser will provide you with a special compression garment which should be worn at all times during recovery – up to 6 weeks, depending on Dr. Mosser’s recommendations.
+Dr. Mosser or Dr. Facque will provide you with a special compression garment which should be worn at all times during recovery – up to 6 weeks, depending on your surgeon’s recommendations.

 Other ways to reduce post-surgical bruising and swelling include:

 The final results of FTM/N chest surgery will greatly depend on the techniques used during your procedure.
 The Keyhole technique removes less tissue and no skin from the chest, which can make the final results of your procedure less predictable.
 Your final chest contour may not be visible for several months.

 In contrast, the Double Incision method removes more skin and tissue, and also allows Dr. Mosser or Dr. Facque to resize and reposition your nipples, thus giving the surgeon more control over your final appearance.
 The results from the Double Incision method will be more readily visible immediately after surgery, but it will still be another several months before final results are apparent.